Javran/poi-plugin-presortie/docs/Checklist.md

     where `CheckMethod` structure defines how the value should be checked, and `CheckTarget` defines what this checker is checking against.

+    For example: `filterMethod: {type: 'eq', value: 100}, countMethod: {type: 'ge', value: 4}` requires at least 4 member of the fleet to be at full health.

 - when `type` is `resupply`

     This structure is mostly like `health` but checks resupply statuses.
+(TODO)

     ```
     {